boostercloud/booster/docs/README.md

 }
 ```

-We can visualize reduction like this:
+You can visualize reduction like this:

 ![reducer process gif](img/reducer.gif)